 The Key Concepts (June 2022 update) document explains the essential terminology and concepts needed to understand, navigate, and use ARC-IT.
 The following concepts and terms that are part of the definition of ARC-IT are explained: Architecture Views, ITS Services/ Service Packages, Physical View (with its Physical Objects, Information Flows, and Functional Objects), Functional View, Enterprise View, and the Communications View.

 The Regional ITS Architecture Guide (November 2020 update) is a guide for transportation professionals who are involved in the development, use, or maintenance of regional ITS architectures.
 The document describes a process for creating a regional ITS architecture with supporting examples of each architecture product and discusses mainstreaming ITS into the planning and project development processes.

-The Systems Engineering for Intelligent Transportation Systems (January 2007 release) handbook provides a good introduction to systems engineering and a basic understanding of how it can be applied to planning, designing, and implementing intelligent transportation systems (ITS) projects.
+The Systems Engineering for Intelligent Transportation Systems (December 2023 update) handbook provides a good introduction to systems engineering and a basic understanding of how it can be applied to planning, designing, and implementing intelligent transportation systems (ITS) projects.
 It walks step by step through the project life cycle and describes the systems engineering approach at each step.
 It describes how to begin implementing the systems engineering approach on ITS projects and incorporate systems engineering more broadly into your organization's business processes and practices.